piaand/name_app/README.md

-# name_app
+# Name Application interface

-API that returns names from database
+API that returns names from database.
+Build with Java Spring framework.